samarium-lang/Samarium/docs/variables.md

 Only letters, numbers, and underscores can be used for variable names (case sensitive).

 !!! note
-    Samarium follows the same naming convention as Python, i.e.:
+    Samarium follows the same naming convention as Python, i.e.:<br>
-    - snake_case for variables and functions
+    — snake_case for variables and functions<br>
-    - PascalCase for classes and type aliases
+    — PascalCase for classes and type aliases<br>
-    - flatcase for modules
+    — flatcase for modules

 Variables can be made private by prefixing the name with `#`, making them inaccessible to external modules.
 Private variable names don't collide with public variable names:
 ```sm